Textalk/angular-schema-form-callout/README.md

 Bootstrap Callout Add-On
 =========================

 Bootstrap Callouts are nice, aren't they?
-They are actually not included in the distribution but used the docs, and some lovely people on the interweb has us covered.
+They are actually not officially included in Bootstrap but are used the docs, and some lovely people on the interweb has us covered.

 http://cpratt.co/twitter-bootstrap-callout-css-styles/

-This add-on creates the type `callout` which acts similar to a fieldset making it possible to add subforms.
+This add-on creates the type `callout`, which acts similar to a fieldset, making it possible to add subforms.